 See our FAQ for information about epoxy safety.

 “Economy” Epoxy – For those looking to save some cash we recommend US Composites “635 Thin” epoxy http://www.uscomposites.com/epoxy.html On this page you will see all their different formulations and cure times.

 “Mid Grade” Epoxy – If you want to pay a little more, check out the TotalBoat “High Performance 2:1” epoxy http://www.totalboat.com/product/high-performance-21-epoxy-kits/ They also sell the resin and hardener individually if you wish to purchase other supplies locally.

 “Premium” Epoxy – If you want a brand that has been around from the beginning, as in they literally wrote the book on it, check out West Systems “105” resin with matching hardener, which can also be purchased from US Composites at the bottom of the page http://www.uscomposites.com/epoxy.html You could also shop around online or locally and possibly find a better price.

 There are 2 other brands worth mentioning.
-System Three, which has been around for some time and makes quality product.
+System Three, which has been around for some time and makes a quality product.
 Also, MAS Epoxy, which makes a great product as well.
 They are in the same price range as West System.
-There are others I have not used, so I will offer no comments or mention of their products.
+There are also others I have not used, so I will offer no comments or mention of their products.